nabarton/Flatiron_project/README.md

 ## Prerequisites

-- **No configuration.** Just download and run... or fork, your choice :)
+- **No configuration.** Just download and run... or fork, your choice :smile:

 ## Build Status

-Not yet complete.
+Working progress...

 ## Getting Started